Karen Berger: SELECTED REVIEW EXCERPTS

 One of the challenges of Le Petit Prince, as a story and as a character, lies in being able to capture its childlike whimsy without slipping into icky sentimentality.
 This production achieves it through simplicity and a sense of comic lightness which makes the Little Prince’s end all the more touching.

-REVIEWS OF THE TEAPOT ENSEMBLE OF AUSTRALIA
+THE TEAPOT ENSEMBLE OF AUSTRALIA

 ‘The Teapot Ensemble had people rolling in the aisles.’